GeekchanskiY/nvim-max/SHORTCURS.md

 `dw` - delete remaining chars
 `dd` - delete line
 `de` - delete word
+`cw` - deletes word and drops to import
 `>G` - increase indentation till the end of file

 `A` - start editing at the end of line